League of Legends

 Eastern College Athletic Conference

-The Hornets get a bye for their first game of the playoffs April 6, and their first actual game will be on April 13.
+The Hornets got a bye for their first game of the playoffs April 6, and their other match of the day ended in a forfeit by their opponents, Muskingum University.
+The Hornets’ next game, and technically their first of the playoffs, will be the quarterfinals April 13 at 5 p.m.

 New England Collegiate Conference